Sitemap

 Anti-depressants work a bit but you wish they worked better?

-Writer, reader, poet, (book) blogger @ dorareads.co.uk , Queer, weird, bookish rebel.
+Queer, weird, & a tad peculiar.
+Bookish rebel.
+Writer, poet, (book) blogger @ dorareads.co.uk .
 Welsh as a tractor on the M4.
-She/Her.
 Buy me a coffee @ ko-fi.com/ceearr